-Larsa Pippen Slays In Deep Plunging Metallic Dress
+Larsa Pippen Slays In Deep, Plunging Metallic Dress

 Larsa Pippen has been on a roll with sexy Instagram posts lately, and her newest doesn’t disappoint.
 The 46-year-old wowed her 2 million followers with a hot new snapshot she shared on December 12.

-In the sexy new upload, Larsa shared a closeup selfie where she rocked a deep-plunging silver metallic dress.
-The garb had pointed shoulders, which made for a very high fashion look.
+In the sexy new upload, Larsa shared a close-up selfie in which she rocked a plunging silver metallic dress.
+The garment had pointed shoulders, which made for a very high-fashion look.
 The small detailed silver pieces on the top reflected the light from around Larsa and made the top look like it was glowing.

-Larsa’s cleavage was covered by her long locks which she left down and in loose waves.
-The mother-of-four parted her hair down the middle of her head and had a small braid that was pulled forward from underneath her other strands.
+Larsa’s cleavage was covered by her long locks, which she left down and in loose waves.
+The mother of four parted her hair down the middle of her head and had a small braid that was pulled forward from underneath her other strands.

 Larsa stared into the camera with her head cocked to one side and had a blank look on her face.
 The former Real Housewives of Miami star was sitting outside when she snapped the pic, with the sun just starting to go down behind her.